ayushkumarshah/ayushkumarshah.github.io/content/articles/web-pelican-pt2-markdown.md

-Title: Web development using Pelican and Travis-CI - Part 2: Writing content using Markdown
+Title: Part 2: Writing content using Markdown
 Date: 2020-03-24 08:00
 Modified: 2020-03-28 22:25
-Category: Web development and hosting
+Category: Pelican for website creation
-Slug: web-develop-pt2-content-markdown
+Slug: web-pelican-pt2-markdown
 Summary: Learn how to write your articles or blogs using Markdown.
 Tags: pelican, markdown, python
 Authors: Ayush Kumar Shah